-Hello, Welcome to this lecture on thrombosis and
+Hello, and welcome to this lecture on thrombosis and anti-thrombotic therapy.

 but a range of new oral agents are now available.

 Let's introduce thrombosis.

 Thrombi are plugs consisting primarily of platelets and fibrin.

 And of course, the main clinical problem that arises from this is ischemia,

 lack of blood supply, that happens beyond the clot.